STRATEGY CONSULTING

 The single most consistent failure mode in business strategy consulting engagements is producing a growth roadmap without an honest operational assessment.
 The strategy describes where the business should go.
 The operational assessment determines whether the business can get there from where it currently is.

-A mid-market company with a strong competitive position in its existing customer base but without a repeatable sales process cannot execute a strategy that requires doubling revenue in 18 months through new customer acquisition.
-The strategy might be directionally correct.
+A mid-market company with a strong competitive position in its existing customer base.
+But without a repeatable sales process cannot execute a strategy that requires doubling revenue in 18 months through new customer acquisition.
+The strategy is directionally correct.
 The business cannot execute it without first building the sales infrastructure that the strategy assumes already exists.

 Business strategy consulting that skips the operational assessment is selling direction without a vehicle.
 The most valuable strategy engagements at the mid-market level integrate the competitive analysis with an honest audit of current operational capacity.
 That integration produces a sequenced roadmap: what must be built before the strategy can be executed, in what order, and at what cost.
 Without that sequencing, the strategy is aspirational rather than executable.